logicxd/TicTacToeAI/README.md

 Photo taken from http://users.sussex.ac.uk/~christ/crs/kr-ist/lec05a.html

 We have a tree where each depth represents a move made on the board.
 The scores are calculated at the leaf nodes when the game ends, returning a score of 1 if the bot wins, 0 for a tie, and -1 for a loss.
+This is known as the **static score**.
 Then the scores are passed to the parents until it reached the root node.

 ##### ~~Average Score~~